 Next, click on Search to locate the results of the research.
-The results page will open listing Exact hits and Other hits.
-In this case, we have an exact match in the main repository as well as four other references under Other hits.
+The results page will open listing exact hits and Other hits.
+In this case, we have an exact match in the main epel repository as well as four other references under Other hits.

 Next, click on the link in the Exact hits section:

 cosmic (18.10) (vcs): fast, scalable, distributed revision control system